Soft, tender, buttery and brushed with a garlic and herb butter… these soft pretzel sticks from scratch taste amazingly good!

 Bake for 14-15 minutes, turning over after about 8-9 minutes, until they are dark golden brown.
 Once they are finished, remove from oven and brush with some melted butter that has been mixed with some garlic powder and fresh parsley.

 As you can see, they’re a little free-form and rustic looking… which I like 🙂

 These taste… dare I say it… BETTER than that certain pretzel place in the malls!!
 And they’re from scratch, so you can feel better about what’s in them 🙂

 I paired these with my Beer Cheese and Onion Soup and it was a match made in heaven!

 These would be a great appetizer, side dish, or snack for the kids after school (or anytime).

-Recipe modified from Food Network
+Recipe modified slightly from Alton Brown